The Executive Committee

 Laura has had a diverse career, formerly as a physiotherapist, and then in both the fashion and interior industries as a fashion designer, design consultant, costume standby, costume buyer, and fashion and interior stylist.
 She is currently pursuing her Masters in Cross-Disciplinary Design, as well as her own creative textile practise focused on sustainable practice.
 As well as Head of School position, Laura is also on the educators committee, and research committee for the Centre of Excellence in Sustainable Fashion and Textiles and cocreated and facilitated its first course, ‘Intro to Fashion Sustainability”.
 Laura firmly believes education empowers and helps individuals grow, and advocates for both VET and Higher Education learning models.

-Dr. Anne Poterfield
+Dr. Anne Porterfield

 North Caroline State University